An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation: Limitations Future Work

 \section{Limitations \& Future Work}

+Our approach to make interactive simulations available on the web was effective in general.
+It allowed users to control their virtual avatars in rich-client simulations and quickly gather data to study social robot navigation.
+In the future, we would like to use SEAN-EP to also allow users to control the robot, so that we can collect example behaviors for social robot navigation.
+We also wish to explore other types of common navigation scenarios \cite{repiso2019adaptive, ferrer2017robot, mavrogiannis2019effects}, e.g. walking alongside a robot or passing in narrow spaces.

-Our work was limited in several ways.
-First, while we observed that in general participants who completed our interactive survey tried to complete the tasks in the simulation as indicated, there were several people who explored undesired actions for their avatars.
+We observed that most survey participants tried to complete the simulated tasks in a polite and naturalistic manner as directed.
+There were several people however, who explored undesired actions for their avatars.
 About 18\% of the participants pushed the robot in the simulation, and about 12\% collided with a human based on annotations from our video survey.
-It is important to explore incentives for participants in the future to reduce these undesired behaviors.
-Second, our experiments included comparisons between an interactive experience and video, but we would like to also evaluate the similarity of SEAN-EP data with data collected through real-world HRI experiments in the future.
+In the future it is important to explore incentives for participants to reduce these undesired behaviors.

+Lastly, we evaluated our proposed approach using a single robotics simulator.
+Given the flexibility of our method, we would like to see it being used to make other rich-client simulators for Linux easily available on the web.
+This could facilitate human feedback collection in other HRI domains.